djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 special treatment).

-Now we encounter the problem: if we simply return `func_to_return`, what happens to `n` and `alist` which are outside the scope of `func_to_return`?
+Now we encounter the problem: if we simply return `func_to_return`, what happens to `n` and `alist`, which are outside the scope of `func_to_return`?
 Ordinarily we'd expect those elements to go out of scope and become unavailable, but if that happens then `func_to_return` won't work.
 In order to support dynamic creation of functions, `func_to_return` must "close over" both `n` and `alist` when it's returned, and that's what happens -- thus the term *closure*.

 To test `make_fun()`, we call it twice and capture the resulting function in `x` and `y`.
 Because `func_to_return` produces a tuple, we unpack the